 In the end, the best way to cope with each section and question will be whatever feels most comfortable for you, which is why practicing the exam is so important.

-Learn more about the GRE, graduate school and how you can prepare for them by visiting the links on the next page.
+Learn more about the GRE, graduate school and how you can prepare for them by visiting the links below.